mallabee/queue/readme.md

 - Populate the job parameters with ease.
 Helps when you want to easily interact with the parameters (due to ability to decide the parameters types).

-### Passing your Container, Event Dispatcher, Logger, ExceptionHandler
+### Passing your Container, Event Dispatcher, Logger, Exception Handler

 #### Container